NabilaAurora/air-quality-analysis-excel/README.md

 ## 🚀 What I Learned
 - Data cleaning and preparation in Excel
 - Building interactive dashboards using Pivot Tables and Slicers
 - Identifying key insights from real-world datasets

+## 📂 Dataset
+This dataset is sourced from OpenAQ via Udacity and contains hourly air quality measurements.

 ---